wgzhao/dbeaver-agent/README-EN.md

 > However, it is recommended to place it in the installation directory.

 Modify the `dbeaver.ini` file in the DBeaver installation directory to add some parameters.
-Add `-javaagent:{your jar path}` right below the `-vmargs` line, like this:
+Add `-javaagent:{your jar path}` and `-Xbootclasspath/a:{your jar path}` right below the `-vmargs` line, like this:

 ```ini
 -startup